gamedevware/charon/docs/advanced/commands/data_create.rst

      # remote server
      --dataBase "https://charon.live/view/data/My_Game/develop/"

---entity
+--schema
-   Name or identifier of the type (entity) of the new document.
+   Name or identifier of the type (schema) of the new document.

    .. code-block:: bash

      # name
-     --entity Item
+     --schema Item

      # id
-     --entity 55a4f32faca22e191098f3d9
+     --schema 55a4f32faca22e191098f3d9

 --input
    Path to a file with document.
 Alternatively, you can use `Standart Input <https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)>`_ or `URL <remote_input_output.rst>`_.